Flu and coronavirus: Similar symptoms, different fears - KVIA

 To some, that comparison seems comforting because flu is such a familiar foe.
 President Donald Trump regularly brings it up, noting in a tweet how many more Americans die from flu and adding, “Nothing is shut down, life & the economy go on … Think about that!”

-But to public health experts, the huge number of flu deaths is exactly why extraordinary steps should be taken to the new coronavirus from spreading widely.
+But to public health experts, the huge number of flu deaths is exactly why extraordinary steps should be taken to try to prevent the new coronavirus from spreading widely.

 The flu’s annual return can’t be stopped because it’s already so embedded in the population.
-There is still a chance can be limited or spread slowed while treatments are developed.
+There is still a chance COVID-19 cases can be limited or spread slowed while treatments are developed.

 HOW DEADLY ARE THE VIRUSES?